Magisk-Modules-Alt-Repo/chroot-distro/README.md

 # chroot-distro
 chroot-distro :
-  Install linux distributions on android    with chroot
+  Install linux distributions on android
 > warning : this work only on rooted android devices

 + chroot-distro path : /data/local/chroot-distro/